Masahiro-Kondo-AIST/MphExplicit/readme.md

 ```

 # How to execute samples
-(1)"generator" is for pre-process.
+1. "generator" is for pre-process.
 To compile it, run
-> make
+` > make `
 in generator directory. (g++ is to be installed)

-(2)"results" contains sample cases for the calculation.
+2. "results" contains sample cases for the calculation.
 In a case directory, execute
-> ./generate.sh
+`  >./generate.sh`
 The generator will be launched and particles will be generated
 reading cubolid file (*.boid).

-(3)"source" contains the main solver for MPH-WC calculations.
+3. "source" contains the main solver for MPH-WC calculations.
 To complie it, run
-> make
+` > make `

 in the source directory.

-(4)Then, back to the case directory, and launch
+4. Then, back to the case directory, and launch
-> ./execute.sh
+` > ./execute.sh`

 The solver starts with reading parameter file (*.data)
 and particle file (*.grid).
 The series of calculation results (*.vtk) are output,